zjedi/hugo-scroll/README.md

 Please use [GitHub issues](https://github.com/janraasch/hugo-scroll/issues) and [Pull Requests](https://github.com/janraasch/hugo-scroll/pulls).
 See [contributing guideline](https://github.com/janraasch/hugo-scroll/blob/master/contributing.md) for more.

-If you do not have a GitHub-account, feel free to hit me up via e-mail (see [janraasch.com](https://www.janraasch.com)).

 ## Special Thanks 🎁

 - Go to [Yonatan Wolowelsky](https://github.com/grmmph), for the great [GhostScroll](https://github.com/grmmph/GhostScroll)-theme which formed the basis of this [Hugo](https://gohugo.io/)-theme.